anav-dev/runner-crush/README.md

   Ranking Players Score: Creating another JavaScript modal that contains the best ranking players' scores so users' engagement activity can be increased.

+  Plus Time: Adding extra time when a match is found, for example adding 3 extra seconds when a match is found.

   Video Tutorial: Adding a video of how to play the game to show a visual game example to users and clarify the instructions.
 It might be placed inside the landing page Instructions dropdown box if styling correctly.

   Error Page: Making a special page for errors, like when a page isn't found (404 error), to help users find their way around more easily.